worktheclock/replit.github.io/tutorials/36-physics-playground-with-kaboom.md

 }
 ```

-This component requires both `area` and `body` – to be affected by the gravity gun, objects must both have a collision area and be subject to regular gravity.
+This component requires both `area` and `body` – to be affected by the gravity gun, objects must have a collision area and be subject to regular gravity.
 We also give our physics objects a mass, direction and speed, and several variables to aid the gravity gun.
 Finally, we define a `draw()` function, which will draw a thick rectangle around the object when it is in gravity gun range.

 Now we need to add the `gravitygun()` component to the player object and the `physics()` component to the crate object.
 Find your level creation code and add the new component lines to the objects as below: